cAttte/solvemedia.js/README.md

 - Enter whatever you want, and click on **Submit**
 - You should now see your site in the list, click **Keys**
 - Done!
 You should see a **Challenge Key**, a **Verification Key**, and an **Authentication Hash Key**!

-- I recommend storing your authorization keys in a `.env` file and using a library like [`dotenv`](https://www.npmjs.com/package/dotenv), if your project is open source.
+I recommend storing your authorization keys in a `.env` file and using a library like [`dotenv`](https://www.npmjs.com/package/dotenv), if your project is open source.

-# Using URLs
+# Using the image URLs

 In SolveMedia, once a client has requested the image of a certain challenge, it will start redirecting following requests to a ["media error" image](https://api-secure.solvemedia.com/media/media-error.gif).